Mitch Garver Player Props: Rangers vs. Rays

-On Saturday, Mitch Garver (coming off going 0-for-3) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 4:10 PM ET.
+On Sunday, Mitch Garver (on the back of going 0-for-3) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:40 PM ET.

 Mitch Garver Game Info & Props vs. the Rays